 All academic essays, reports, reviews etc. need supporting source material.
 This will mostly be reading, but also watching, looking and listening.

-Information can come in many formats but you’ll need to cover as many bases as possible.
+Information can come in a variety of format but you’ll need to cover as many as possible.

 - Journal articles